Burmese–Portuguese conflicts: Battle at Tenasserim

-Capture of Sundiva
+Capture of Sandwip

-Sebastião Gonzales Tibao, a Portuguese adventurer who had survived the Arakanese attack on Dianga, entered the service of the Raja of Bakla (or King of Bacala), a local potentate in what is now the Bakirgunj district, who sought his assistance in a feud against another ruler in the island of Sundiva.
-With 40 ships and 400 Portuguese sailors, Gonzales launched an attack on Sundiva, capturing the port and massacring its inhabitants.
-After this victory, he turned against the Raja of Bakla, seizing Sundiva and two neighboring islands, Xavaspur and Patelabanga, for himself.
+Sebastião Gonzales Tibao, a Portuguese adventurer who had survived the Arakanese attack on Dianga, entered the service of the Raja of Bakla (or King of Bacala), a local potentate in what is now the Bakirgunj district, who sought his assistance in a feud against another ruler in the island of Sandwip.
+With 40 ships and 400 Portuguese sailors, Gonzales launched an attack on Sandwip, capturing the port and massacring its inhabitants.
+After this victory, he turned against the Raja of Bakla, seizing Sandwip and two neighboring islands, Xavaspur and Patelabanga, for himself.

 Portuguese "alliance" with Arakan and betrayal

-The governor of Chittagong, after falling out with his brother, the King of Arakan, fled to Sundiva and was welcomed by Gonzales, who married his sister.
+The governor of Chittagong, after falling out with his brother, the King of Arakan, fled to Sandwip and was welcomed by Gonzales, who married his sister.
 However, the governor soon died, reportedly poisoned, and Gonzales seized all of his wealth.
 Despite that, Gonzales entered into an alliance with the King of Arakan, who sought his assistance against the Mughal forces.
 The King's army achieved initial success, but at sea, Gonzales had only considered his own interests.
 He called the Arakanese captains under a council and murdered them, capturing their ships to adding them to his own fleet.

 The King of Arakan retaliated by executing Gonzales's nephew, who had been given to him as a hostage.
 In response, Gonzales entered the Arakan River with a fleet, ravaging villages along its banks and capturing several European merchant ships, likely Dutch, that had been trading in the area.